ErickJMenezes/FancyHttp/documentation/quickstart.md

 ```

 To make use of FooClient, we just ask to FancyHttp to generate an implementation
 for that interface.
-The `ErickJMenezes\FancyHttp\Client` class can really generate
+The `FancyHttp\Client` class can really generate
 a concrete implementation for the interface provided in the first argument, this
 means you can safely assign to a typed property or pass to any typed parameter of
 any function.